 He got me an admission, did some negotiations with the college regarding my tuition fees.

 As soon as I made it here, he started like claiming a commission for helping me out.

-Luckily enough, I had met someone who explained to me how the system works and I simply told him I have understood everything and that chapter closed.
+Luckily enough, I met someone who explained how the system works, and I simply told the agent that I have understood everything and that chapter got closed.

 How much did you pay the agent?
 Was it worth it?

 I had paid €3000 into the school account before traveling here, and that amount covered my tuition and registration.